TheEpic0ne/HelpDatblockCom/docs/datearth.md

 7.3 Real world traders for services and items will be permanently banned.

+### Ticket Behavior

+8.1 Do not make unnecessary or "joke" tickets.
+This may result in the loss of the ability to create tickets.

+8.2 Please remain civil in tickets, insults and disrespect towards the staff member handling it will not be tolerated.

+8.3 Do not ping a staff member unless it is absolutely necessary or the staff member has asked you to do so.

+8.4 You are allowed to ask for a specific staff member to not participate in your ticket.
+To do so simply make your request at the start of the ticket.
+However, keep in mind 8.2.

 ### Staff

-8.1 If a player makes a ticket to appeal their ban, the staff that banned the player may not make any final judgments for the appeal but only provide arguments and evidence for the reasoning of giving the ban.
+9.1 If a player makes a ticket to appeal their ban, the staff that banned the player may not make any final judgments for the appeal but only provide arguments and evidence for the reasoning of giving the ban.

-8.2 If a player makes a ticket to report staff abuse, the staff member that is accussed of staff abuse may not make any judgments for the report but only provide arguments and evidence.
-The report must be seen by a minimun of two admins before a judgement is made.
+9.2 If a player makes a ticket to report staff abuse, the staff member that is accused of staff abuse may not make any judgments for the report but only provide arguments and evidence.
+The report must be seen by a minimum of two admins before a judgement is made.
 If you have suspicion of staff abuse but do not have any evidence, you may privately message @Lambsauce#0001 at disc.datblock.com.